Agile development that promotes transparency and flexibility

-At Gavant Software, we combine leading best practices with proven development methods to employ a hybrid development methodology we refer to as Agile-esque (or Agile-like).
-An approach that is constantly evolving, it provides us with flexibility to adapt to changing requirements while ensuring that budget and timeline constraints can be met.
+At Gavant Software, we combine leading best practices with proven agile development methods to employ a process that promotes transparency and maximum flexibility.
+This approach provides us with flexibility to adapt to changing requirements while ensuring that budget and timeline constraints can be met.